drewbelf/cv/index.md

 `2018`
 “On the Fittingness of Filial Incarnation in Two Summae.”
 The Theology of Thomas Aquinas: Sources, Insights, and Influences.
 Mundelein Seminary.
 October 3.

 “Exemplarity and Trinitarian Vestiges in Alexander of Hales’ *Glossa Sententiarum*.”
 Alexander of Hales and Early Franciscan Masters.
-Colegio S. Isidoro, Roma.
+Collegio SantʼIsidoro, Roma.
 June 9–10.

 “*elegit suspendium anima mea et mortem ossa*: Job 7:15 in Victorine–Franciscan Mystical Ascents of the Soul.”
 BC STM Conference on Job in the Middle Ages.
 Boston College School of Theology and Ministry.
 April 27.